 Child Welfare Stipend Program Information

-The Child Welfare Stipend Program provides educational funding to UW – Green Bay BSW and Collaborative MSW students who demonstrate a commitment to working in the field of public child welfare in NE Wisconsin.
+The Child Welfare Stipend Program provides educational funding to UW – Green Bay BSW and MSW students who demonstrate a commitment to working in the field of public child welfare in Wisconsin.
 BSW students who are awarded the stipend receive funding equivalent to full-time, in-state tuition for their senior year.
-MSW students may receive funding equivalent to full or part-time in-state graduate tuition for their Foundation and / or Advanced years; stipends are available to MSW students in either the full-time and part-time programs.
+MSW students may receive funding equivalent to full-time in-state graduate tuition for their Advanced year; stipends are available to MSW students in either the full-time and part-time programs.

 MSW Child Welfare Program Materials

-MSW Application - Submit this application if you will be entering the MSW program in fall semester 2013 (full-time, part-time, and / or advanced standing) and you are not currently employed in a Wisconsin public / tribal child welfare agency.
+Submit the MSW Application application if you will be entering the MSW program in fall semester 2016 (full-time, part-time, and / or advanced standing) and you are not currently employed in a Wisconsin public / tribal child welfare agency.

 The application packets are PDF documents and contain the forms, instructions and program guidelines.
 The application form is designed to be completed online, printed and submitted as hard copy.
 You will not be able to save the form after you have filled it in online.
 You will need to print at that time.